4.9 ⭐ Rated | Verified Reviews by Real Golfers | 100% Satisfaction Guaranteed

 Current Champions and Their Golf Ball Choices

-Recent Masters winners prove that success at Augusta isn’t just about skill—it’s also about using the right tools for the job.
-Golf ball selection plays a huge role in navigating the course’s demanding greens, swirling winds, and pressure-packed moments.
-From Dustin Johnson’s record-setting distance in 2020 to Hideki Matsuyama’s surgical iron play in 2021, each champion’s ball of choice reflects a calculated decision to suit their strengths.
+Recent Masters winners prove that success at Augusta isn't just about skill, it's also about using the right tools for the job.
+Golf ball selection plays a huge role in navigating the course's demanding greens, swirling winds, and pressure-packed moments.
+Rory McIlroy's 2025 win is a perfect example.
+He switched from the TaylorMade TP5x to the TP5 earlier that season for better spin control and wind performance, then went on to win three events including the Masters.
+Each champion's ball of choice reflects a calculated decision to suit their strengths.

 These are the balls that have earned green jackets in recent years: